-11 of the 19 most common cancers in men showed decreases in mortality between 2014-2018: leukemia, myeloma, melanoma of the skin, non-Hodgkin lymphoma, and cancers of the colon/rectum, larynx, lung and bronchus, stomach, urinary bladder, esophagus, and kidney and renal pelvis.
-Melanoma and lung had the biggest decrease in mortality.
-Bones and joints, oral cavity and pharynx, soft tissue including heart, brain and other nervous system (ONS), and pancreas showed increases in mortality for men between 2014-2018.
+Between 2015-2019, 11 of the 19 most common cancers in men showed decreases in mortality: lung and bronchus, melanoma, kidney and renal pelvis, stomach, larynx, leukemia, colon and rectum, non-Hodgkin lymphoma, urinary bladder, esophagus, and myeloma.
+Melanoma and lung and bronchus cancer had the largest decreases in mortality.
+Cancers of the bones and joints, brain and other nervous system, and pancreas showed increases in mortality for men.

 Between 2015-2019, 14 of the 20 most common cancers in women showed decreases in mortality: melanoma, lung and bronchus, ovary, non-Hodgkin lymphoma, leukemia, myeloma, colon and rectum, stomach, kidney and renal pelvis, esophagus, gallbladder, breast, cervix, and urinary bladder.
 Like the trends seen for male mortality, female mortality rates for melanoma and lung cancer continued their sharp decrease.
 Uterine and pancreas cancers showed increases in mortality for women.